maciejziemichod/v-tooltip/README.md

         -   transition-duration - default `0.25s`
         -   transition-delay - default `0.3s`
         -   transition-timing-function - default `ease`
-    -   global - when added, tooltip won't be shown on this element.
+    -   global - default `false`.
+When added, tooltip won't be shown on this element.
 Instead it modifies CSS variables in the `:root`, therefore changing theme for all of the tooltips on the page
     -   displayArrow - default `false`.
 When set to `true` tooltip's arrow pointing towards the element will be displayed.
 It inherits the tooltip's background color.
         **WARNING**: it is not optimized for `offset` theme property containing more than one direction.
 -   Modifiers: